 - Fasten the long strap around their neck, just like a regular flat collar.
 This should fasten in the back.

-- If they dog is wearing a flat collar as well, you can also fasten it through the ring on the collar for an extra safety precaution.
+- If they dog is wearing a flat collar as well, you can also fasten the leash through the ring on the harness as well as the ring on the collar for an extra safety precaution.

 How to Put On a Front Clip Harness